SAMix: Calibrated and Accurate Continual Learning via Sphere-Adaptive Mixup and Neural Collapse: Related Work

-} where $(\mathbf{x}_i, \mathbf{y}_i)$, $(\mathbf{x}_j, \mathbf{y}_j)$ are two random pairs of samples and one-hot labels drawn from the training data, and $\lambda \in [0,1]\sim \text{Beta}(\alpha, \alpha)$, $\alpha \in (0, \infty)$.
-With simplicity and ease of deployment, mixup has emerged as a well-known method, used widely in both supervised learning \cite{guo2018mixuplocallylinearoutofmanifold, verma2019manifoldmixupbetterrepresentations} and unsupervised learning \cite{kim2020mixcomixupcontrastivelearning, ren2022simpledatamixingprior, shen2022unmixrethinkingimagemixtures} to prevent overfitting and to improve generalization.
-Moreover, \cite{thulasidasan_on_mixup_training_2020, noh2023rankmixuprankingbasedmixuptraining} show that mixup-trained DNNs are significantly better calibrated, with softmax scores closely reflecting actual correctness likelihood.
+where $(\mathbf{x}_i, \mathbf{y}_i)$, $(\mathbf{x}_j, \mathbf{y}_j)$ are two random pairs of samples and one-hot labels drawn from the training data, and $\lambda \in [0,1]\sim \text{Beta}(\alpha, \alpha)$, $\alpha \in (0, \infty)$.
+With simplicity and ease of deployment, mixup has emerged as a well-known method, used widely in both supervised learning \citep{guo2018mixuplocallylinearoutofmanifold, verma2019manifoldmixupbetterrepresentations} and unsupervised learning \citep{kim2020mixcomixupcontrastivelearning, ren2022simpledatamixingprior, shen2022unmixrethinkingimagemixtures} to prevent overfitting and to improve generalization.
+Moreover, \citep{thulasidasan_on_mixup_training_2020, noh2023rankmixuprankingbasedmixuptraining} show that mixup-trained DNNs are significantly better calibrated, with softmax scores closely reflecting actual correctness likelihood.

-\textbf{Mixup in CL.} Mixup has recently been used in CL by combining current task samples with random memory instances to promote linearity across tasks.
-Most studies focus on self-supervised settings \cite{madaan_2022_lump, cromomix_mushtaq_eccv_2024}, where mixup serves both as an augmentation technique to increase the number of training samples, especially old ones in memory, and as a regularizer to distill knowledge and reduce forgetting.
+\textbf{Mixup in CL.} Mixup has recently been used in CL by combining current task samples with memory instances to promote linearity across tasks.
+Most studies focus on self-supervised settings \citep{madaan_2022_lump, cromomix_mushtaq_eccv_2024}, where mixup serves both as an augmentation technique to increase the number of training samples, especially old ones in memory, and as a regularizer to distill knowledge and reduce forgetting. \ta{However, recent work \cite{Maro_as_2021} shows that mixup does not universally guarantee improved calibration and may even degrade it when linear interpolation fails to reflect the underlying data geometry or class proportion.
+In CL, such conditions naturally arise due to task-wise distribution shifts, imbalance between old and newly introduced classes, and representation drift across sequential updates.
+Therefore, naively applying linear mixup in CL may worsen confidence-accuracy alignment.
+These observations motivate a geometry-aware mixing strategy tailored for CL.}

 \textbf{Remarks.} Like traditional mixup and its CL adaptations, we generates new samples via linear interpolation.
-However, instead of mixing labels, we interpolate class prototypes on a hypersphere.
+However, instead of mixing labels, we interpolate class prototypes on a hypersphere guided by NC geometry.
 While mixup benefits in CL, its impact on calibration remains underexplored.
 This work bridges this gap by showing how our method improves calibration, reduces overconfidence, and still boosts accuracy.